Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps

+It is worthwhile to compare Theorem~C with the result of Moreira and Yoccoz \cite{MorYoc01}, which shows that, for generic pairs of regular Cantor sets on the real line with large Hausdorff dimension, one can almost always find translations for which the two translated Cantor sets robustly have positive Hausdorff dimension.
+The thickness is not used in \cite{MorYoc01}.
+Our proof of Theorem~C relies on the result of Hunt et al. \cite{HKY93} which asserts that two interleaved Cantor sets with large thicknesses contain a Cantor set with large thickness.

-We do not claim the above theorems give optimal estimates on Hausdorff dimension for general diffeomorphisms in dimension 3.
-For example, modifying the construction of Asaoka using the Plykin attractor \cite{Asa08}, Barrientos and P\'erez \cite{BarPer19} constructed a $C^1$ diffeomorphism having two hyperbolic sets, one of index 1 (the dimension of the unstable subbundle) and the other of index 2, for which the unstable set of the first set and the stable set of the second one contain two-dimensional submanifolds which intersect each other in a smooth curve.
-As we reiterate, our aim here is to introduce a model and results which provide a hands-on, elementary understanding of chaotic dynamics in dimension $3$.
+We do not claim that Theorem~C gives optimal estimates on Hausdorff dimension of heteroclinic intersection for diffeomorphisms in dimension three.
+For example, modifying the construction of Asaoka \cite{Asa08}, Barrientos and P\'erez \cite{BarPer19} constructed a $C^1$ diffeomorphism having two hyperbolic sets, one of index 1 and the other of index 2, for which the unstable set of the first set and the stable set of the second one contain two-dimensional submanifolds which intersect each other in a smooth curve.
+As we reiterate, our aim here is to introduce a model and results which provide a hands-on, elementary understanding of complicated dynamics in dimension three.